 - Close the Precheck dialog box after the following message is displayed: The precheck is passed.

-After the change tracking task is configured, DTS performs initial change tracking, which takes about one minute.
-After initial change tracking, you can create consumer groups and consume tracked data.
+After the change tracking task is configured, DTS performs initial change tracking, which takes about 1 minute.
+After the initial change tracking is complete, you can create one or more consumer groups to consume the tracked data.